Amyotrophic lateral sclerosis and EGCG from green tea

 At higher amounts (above 2.9 micrograms of EGCG per gram of body weight), animals given the green tea antioxidant EGCG had a significantly longer lifespan and significantly longer time before the onset of symptoms (Koh SH, The effect of epigallocatechin gallate on suppressing disease progression of ALS model mice, Neuroscience Letters, March 2006).

-This research is considered preliminary.
+This amyotrophic lateral sclerosis and green tea research is considered preliminary.

-Also of note is the history of Dr. Roy Walford.
 While most people die from ALS within 5 years, he survived ALS for approximately 12 years, dying at age 79.
 He believed he acquired the disease in Biosphere II.

 Dr. Walford was the primary lead scientist to develop the massive information about the benefits of calorie restriction with optimal nutrition and practiced calorie restriction with his personal diet.

-Additional studies from Northwestern University on amyotrophic lateral sclerosis and DNA have identified two faulty genes that are failing to recycle damaged proteins in the body.
 Those damaged proteins then become malformed and accumulate in the motor neurons of the spinal cord as well in neurons in the brain, causing progressive degeneration (F. Fecto et al, SQSTM1 Mutations in Familial and Sporadic Amyotrophic Lateral Sclerosis, Archives of Neurology, November 2011, p 1440).

 This research can lead to new targets for therapeutic drug development for ALS patients as well as for other neurological diseases like the dementias, Parkinson's, and Alzheimer's disease.

 About 5000 new cases of ALS are diagnosed in the United States each year and there are an estimated 350,000 people diagnosed worldwide.
-It affects all ethnic groups, but only 10% is considered familial.